DSA 2026 Meeting - June 24-28 in Hot Springs, North Carolina

 Friday 6/26: Davis Branch

-Davis Branch watershed along the French Broad is a rich unique watershed with a diversity of wetlands, ponds, river, and marshy meadow habitat.
+Davis Branch watershed along the French Broad is a rich, unique watershed with a diversity of wetlands, ponds, river, and marshy meadow habitat.

 Target species here include Tiger, Brown, and Twin-spotted Spiketails, Gray Petaltails, Ruby Meadowhawks, and both Swift and Allegheny River Cruisers, which will be cruising the French Broad.
 Blue-tipped, Dusky, and Blue-ringed Dancers, along with Appalachian and Ebony Jewelwings, are common along the river corridor.
 An assortment of skimmers, including Great Blue and Painted Skimmers, is also generally present.
 It is late for Sable, Green-faced, and Mustached Clubtails, but they are well known from the area and we may pick up some stragglers.
 Rapids Clubtails should still be flying, and Riverine Clubtails may be seen over the river.
 Special Damselflies from the area include Appalachian Jewelwings, Aurora Damsels and Eastern Red Damsel, and the rarely seen Furtive Forktail.
-Clamp-tipped Emeralds may be around too.

 Saturday 6/27: Shelton Laurel Creek